Rock it. Science

 Are you a relatively large athlete?

-If so, it's likely you can absorb more carbs, based on organ size (11).
+If so, it's possible you can absorb more carbs, based on organ size (11).

 -